KJH0616/SMTSP-SFS/README.md

   * The datasets are categorized based on the number of jobs in each instance.

 ## Problem Instance Description
+* Problem Instance: Identifier for the specific dataset
 * Number of jobs: Number of jobs in the instance
 * Number of families: Number of job families
 * Tau (τ): A parameter related to the due date tightness